 Because a phone's longevity is so important to shoppers, phone makers are turning to increasing bigger power packs to keep their devices up and running.
 Phones from Samsung and Motorola feature massive 5,000 mAh batteries, offering the promise of handsets that can go all day — and beyond — on a single charge.
 But, as we've found in testing phones, there's more to landing on our best phone battery life list than offering up a bigger battery.
 You need a power-efficient chipset as well.

 - Best portable chargers and power banks

 - The best phones you can buy now

-In our battery test, we have phones continuously surf the web over LTE or 5G until they run out of juice.
+Every phone we review goes through our custom battery test in which we make phones surf the web continuously over LTE or 5G until they run out of juice.
 The average phone lasts around 10 hours, but the phones we’ve highlighted here held out for at least 11 hours.
-The kind of endurance where you're less reliant on one of our best portable charger picks.
+That's the kind of endurance where you're less reliant on one of our best portable charger picks.

 Here are all the top performers we've tested in the last year-and-a-half.

 Editor's note: We have crowned our picks in the Tom's Guide Awards 2021 for the phones category.

 Best phone battery life at a glance (hours:minutes)